 We moved to Nova Scotia when I was 12 and we were Come From Aways — even decades later people were still knocking on our door looking for fresh fish the previous homeowners were famous for.

-But now having lived in five countries and 15 different locations I am fiercely Canadian and proud to be a Come From Away, no matter where I go.
+But now having lived in six countries and 16 different locations I am fiercely Canadian and proud to be a Come From Away, no matter where I go.
 There is something special about living and learning for awhile in a new place and making it your home.

-My husband and I and our three children currently live in Santiago de Chile.
+My husband and I and our three children currently live in Mexico City.
 We are exploring the country together on our family adventure.

 This isn’t going to be filled with “Top 10 Essentials” but rather a simple chat on how we did what we did and whether we liked it.
 Or not.